Content Editor

 Other vaccines that protect against the same diseases

 Pneumococcal conjugate 15 vaccine (PNEU-C15) protects against 15 types of the bacteria Streptococcus pneumoniae that cause pneumococcal disease.
-It is part of Alberta's routine immunization schedule for children who do not have health problems that put them at high risk for serious pneumococcal disease.
+It is part of Alberta's routine immunization schedule for children who are not at high risk for serious pneumococcal disease.

 Get the vaccine